-Add to that the financial cost of playing the field, and sometimes staying at home alone - even with the threat of dying and being found three weeks later half-eaten by Alsatians Bridget Jones - becomes increasingly appealing.
+Add to that the financial cost of playing the field, and sometimes staying at home alone - even with the threat of dying and being found three weeks later half-eaten by Alsatians a la Bridget Jones - becomes increasingly appealing.

 But there are ways to offset the tax society unwittingly imposes on the uncoupled, which may even result in a better first date experience than a bog standard bottle of wine or clichéd dinner and a movie.

 The trick, when suggesting such dates, is to appear creatively-minded and memorable, not cheap.
 A guy in his late-20s once suggested we walk up Auckland’s Mt Eden on a Saturday morning for our initial rendezvous.
 I couldn’t think of anything less appealing after a long night of post-work drinks: wearing activewear while trying not to retch as I got platonically sweaty with a stranger.

 When I suggested brunch instead - which, frankly, was also going to be a stretch - he admitted to being low in coin.
 I was sympathetic, but it was a no-go.
 I wished him well with his future endeavours.

 The guy who suggested buying a bottle of wine and getting drunk together in a park was also blacklisted.
 Apparently there’s a fine line being romantically rebellious, and being a bogan.